betterscientificsoftware/bssw.io/Site/CuratedContentEditorialWorkflow.md

 [GitHub web api](https://developer.github.com/v3/issues/milestones/#create-a-milestone).
 This would give EB members one month granularity to set deadlines yet avoid creating a milestone each time we wanna set a deadline.

+## Alternative Workflow

+The key difference in this alternative workflow is that it explicitly requires **EB Members** engage in specific activities on a routine basis.

+1. **EB Members** meet, virtually, every other week for a half-hour meeting to consider new issue submissions, update on progress of current content development tasks, assign members to issues.
+During such meetings, the **EB Member** leading the meeting for that day performs various GitHub operations using a shared screen including
+   * Leading discussion of *new issues* since last meeting.
+   * Adjusting labels on issues as decided during the meeting.
+   * Moving issues to various columns of the Content Development project board.
+   * Assigning issues to people as decided during the meeting.
+   * Creating and assigning milestones to various issues as decided during the meeting.
+   * Recording notes on progress of various items in progress.
+   * Merging to master any PRs that are known ready.
+1. Ideas for curated content articles are submitted by anyone with a GitHub account using curated content issue template.
+1. During bi-weekly meeting, curated content issues are handled as follows...
+   * Curated content issues more than 30 days old that have garnered no interest are labeled as `wontdo` and closed.
+   * New issues are reviewed

+all new issues are reviewed.
+Any new or curated content issues that are selected for further consideration are moved to the